 Not having to manually key in username and password during log in will speed up SSH authentication.

-Related: How to SSH without password
+Related: How to change SSH ciphers

 Comment anonymously.
 Login not required.